 Resiliency Workshops are a key component to the TACA Resiliency Initiative – a focused effort to support and strengthen Dallas arts and cultural organizations in response to the COVID-19 pandemic.
 Resiliency Workshops are a series of free professional development workshops aimed at providing local arts and cultural administrators access to expertise on specific topics relevant to our current local landscape.
-These workshops give organizations the opportunity to directly engage with local and national arts experts on topics such as COVID-19 and racial equity in the arts.
+The Resiliency Workshops are temporarily replacing TACA’s Amplifier Workshops and emphasize topics relevant to resiliency during the pandemic, including COVID-19 reopening preparation, collaboration, and fundraising..

 Cara Mía Theatre Co.

 Moderator & Panelist

 Director of Development